krispylahe/bibliophile/README.md

 Adds a new skill command for use in Skill.xml

-Bibliophile: returns the amount of tomes in the unit's inventory
+Bibliophile - returns the amount of tomes in the unit's inventory